-FY 2009 FY 2008 Budget Authority, Appropriations (SBR) \$ 34,069,220 \$ 9,551,340 Less: Appropriated Receipts for NOAA and DM/G&B, Classified as Exchange Revenue (17,306) (20,824) Appropriated Receipts for NTIA's Digital Television Transition and Public Safety Fund, Classified as Transfers In of Spectrum Auction Proceeds from Federal Communications Commission (16,689,557) (1,778,983) Other 2 (1,585) Budgetary Financing Sources, Appropriations Received (SCNP) \$ 17,362,359 \$ 7,749,948
+FY 2010 FY 2009 Budget Authority, Appropriations (SBR) \$ 14,322,512 \$ 34,069,220 Less: Appropriated Receipts for NOAA and DM/G&B, Classified as Exchange Revenue (15,994) (17,304) Appropriated Receipts for NTIA's Digital Television Transition and Public Safety Fund, Classified as Transfers In of Spectrum Auction Proceeds from Federal Communications Commission (196,613) (16,689,557) Budgetary Financing Sources, Appropriations Received (SCNP) \$ 14,109,905 \$ 17,362,359

-Budget Authority, Appropriations, included on the SBR has increased significantly from FY 2008 to FY 2009 primarily due to the large increase of \$14.91 billion in appropriated receipts for NTIA's Digital Television Transition and Public Safety Fund and appropriations of \$7.92 billion received in FY 2009 under the American Recovery and Reinvestment Act of 2009 (Public Law 111-5).
+Budget Authority, Appropriations, included on the SBR decreased significantly from FY 2009 to FY 2010 primarily due to the large decrease of \$16.49 billion in appropriated receipts for NTIA's Digital Television Transition and Public Safety Fund and appropriations of \$7.92 billion received in FY 2009 under the American Recovery and Reinvestment Act of 2009 (Public Law 111-5).
 Additional information on the above noted appropriations is included in this note.

-Total borrowing authority available for NOAA's loan programs amounted to \$260.5 million and \$214.9 million at September 30, 2009 and 2008, respectively, while total borrowing authority available for NTIA's Digital Television Transition and Public Safety Fund amounted to \$914.9 million at September 30, 2008.
-During FY 2009, the Digital Television Transition and Public Safety Fund's borrowing authority was decreased by \$914.9 million; this decrease is included as a reduction of budgetary resources on the SBR for FY 2009 on the line Permanently Not Available.
+Total borrowing authority available for NOAA's loan programs amounted to \$228.4 million and \$260.5 million at September 30, 2010 and 2009, respectively.
+During FY 2009, the Digital Television Transition and Public Safety Fund's borrowing authority was decreased by \$914.9 million to zero; this decrease is included as a reduction of budgetary resources on the SBR for FY 2009 on the line Permanently Not Available.
 The Borrowing Authority amounts reported in the SBR Budgetary Resources section represent only borrowing authority realized during the fiscal year being reported.
 See Note 1M, Debt to Treasury, for debt repayment requirements, financing sources for repayments, and other terms of borrowing authority used.